solidposter/stampede/README.md

 ﻿# stampede

-I used stampede to load-test concurrent active sessions in firewalls.
+I use stampede to load-test concurrent active sessions in firewalls.

 This example runs UDP traffic over 1M sessions.
 ### Server: